Hans Dieter Betz

-Hans Dieter Betz (born 21 May 1931, Lemgo, Germany) is an American scholar of the New Testament and Early Christianity at the University of Chicago.
+Hans Dieter Betz (born May 21, 1931) is an American scholar of the New Testament and Early Christianity at the University of Chicago.
 He has made influential contributions to research on Paul's Letter to the Galatians, the Sermon on the Mount and the Greco-Roman context of Early Christianity.

 Biography

 Hans Dieter Betz was born and raised in Germany.
 He received his theological education at Bethel and Mainz in Germany, and at Cambridge in England.
 Having studied with Herbert Braun, he graduated as Doctor of Theology and "Habilitation" at Mainz (1957, 1966); Dr. h.c.
 Erlangen.
 His list of scholarly publications includes New Testament literature, esp. on Paul's letters, as well as on Hellenistic history of religions, writing in English and German.
 He served also as editor of the lexica "Religion in Geschichte und Gegenwart" (4th ed.
 1998-2005) and "Religion Past and Present" (2007-2014).
 He was a Reformed Tradition pastor until he went to the United States in 1963.
 From 1963 to 1978, he taught at the School of Theology (now Claremont School of Theology) and the Claremont Graduate School (now Claremont Graduate University) in California.
 From 1978 on he taught as the Shailer Mathews Professor of New Testament at the University of Chicago Divinity School and in the Department of New Testament and Early Christian Literature in the Humanities Division.
 He is an ordained member of the Presbytery of Chicago, United Presbyterian Church in the United States of America.
 Betz is also a past president of the Chicago Society of Biblical Research (1983-1984), the Society of Biblical Literature (1997), and the international Studiorum Novi Testamenti Societas (1999).